EmaSuriano/voicechat-ai/README.md

 - Clear node_modules and reinstall: `rm -rf node_modules && npm install`
 - Update Node.js to the latest LTS version
 - Check that all peer dependencies are satisfied
+- If you see Ollama/Node.js import errors, check that Vite externalization is configured correctly

+**Architecture Notes**

+- Ollama runs in the main process for security and compatibility
+- Speech-to-text runs in the renderer for web API access
+- See [ARCHITECTURE.md](ARCHITECTURE.md) for detailed technical information

 ## 📄 License